jbcodeforce/flink-studies/docs/coding/flink-sql.md

     alter table flight_schedules add(dt string);
     ```

+???- question "Create a table as another by inserting record from another table with similar schema - select (CTAS)"
+    By using a primary key:

+    ```sql
+    create table shoe_customer_keyed(
+        primary key(id) not enforced
+    ) distributed by(id) into 1 buckets
+    as select id, first_name, last_name, email from shoe_customers;
+    ```

 ??? - question "How to generate data using [Flink Faker](https://github.com/knaufk/flink-faker)?"
     Create at table with records generated with `faker` connector using the [DataFaker expressions.](https://github.com/datafaker-net/datafaker).
+    Valid only on OSS Flink or on-premises.

     ```sql
     CREATE TABLE `bounded_pageviews` (